glue-viz/glue/doc/custom_viewer.rst

 Other Guidelines
 ----------------
+ - You can find other example data viewers at `<https://github.com/glue-viz/example_data_viewers>`_.
+Contributions to this repository are welcome!

  - Glue auto-assigns the z-order of data and subset layers to the values [0, N_layers - 1].
 If you have elements you want to plot in the